Magic Oceans Dive Resort

-The Philippines is dubbed as South East Asia’s odd child and had fought its own battle for its own place and recognition in the global scene.
-Geographically scattered and detached from its neighbouring countries, The Philippines has always been mysterious and intriguing.
-Culturally, The Philippines differ greatly to its neighbours.
+The Philippines is dubbed as Southeast Asia’s odd child and has fought its own battle for its own place and recognition in the global scene.
+Geographically scattered and detached from its neighboring countries, The Philippines has always been mysterious and intriguing.
+Culturally, The Philippines differs greatly to its neighbors.
 One, it is predominantly Catholic, about 80% of the population.
-More or less 20% of the population is divided into different religions and sect.
-Second it is an English speaking country – in fact it is the third largest speaking country in the world.
+More or less 20% of the population is divided into different religions and sects.
+Second, it is an English speaking country – in fact it is the third largest English speaking country in the world.

-Philippines monetary unit is Peso.
-Metropolitan Cebu has many ATM machines that getting cash is not a problem.
-However, Anda’s sole ATM often runs out of cash and is not always on-line.
+Philippines’ monetary unit is Peso.
+Metropolitan Cebu has many ATM machines, so getting cash is not a problem.
+However, Anda’s sole ATM often runs out of cash and is not always online.
 In the resort we offer a money exchange service.
-Bill payments can be done by cash in Euros, UK Pounds and USD$ as well as credit cards VISA and MasterCard (with a 5% surcharge).
+Bill payments can be done by cash in Euros, UK Pounds and USD$ as well as VISA and MasterCard credit cards (with a 5% surcharge).
 We have a permanent internet connection, so payment through internet banking is also an option (don’t forget to bring your bank details).

 Electricity and plugs